-The material of the pipe shall generally match the material of the connecting butt weld fitting (hence an ASTM A106 Gr.
-B pipe shall be connected to an ASTM A234 WPB pipe fitting, or an ASTM A312 T304 pipe to an ASTM A403 WP304 pipe fitting and so on).
+The material of the pipe and the buttweld fitting shall match (for example, an ASTM A106 Gr.
+B pipe shall be connected to an ASTM A234 WPB BW fitting, or an ASTM A312 T304 pipe has to be welded to an ASTM A403 WP304 fitting and so on).
+It is not possible to use pipes and buttweld fittings of different materials.
+Likewise, the size of the buttweld fitting and the size of the connected pipe shall match.

 BENEFITS OF BUTT WELD FITTINGS